MATHEW NORMAN

 Biography

-In 2022 I completed a PhD in history at Durham University.
-My thesis examined the large group of portrait drawings made by three generations of the family of the sculptor John Bacon RA (1740-1799), pointing to the role of these objects in constructing narratives of faith and identity.
+In 2022 Mathew completed a PhD in history at Durham University.
+His thesis examined the large group of portrait drawings made by three generations of the family of the sculptor John Bacon RA (1740-1799), pointing to the role of these objects in constructing narratives of faith and identity.

-I have previously worked at the Museum of New Zealand Te Papa Tongarewa, where I was first introduced to 20th-century British graphic art when cataloguing the print collection of Harold Wright (1885-1961).
+He has previously worked at the Museum of New Zealand Te Papa Tongarewa, where he was first introduced to 20th-century British graphic art when cataloguing the print collection of Harold Wright (1885-1961).
 A director of the London art dealer P. & D. Colnaghi, Wright was a champion of contemporary artists, a number of whom are represented in the Ashmolean collection.

-More recently, I worked as an assistant curator at Auckland Art Gallery Toi o Tãmaki, where I curated several exhibitions of prints and drawings.
+More recently, he worked as an assistant curator at Auckland Art Gallery Toi o Tãmaki, where he curated several exhibitions of prints and drawings.

 • ‘Twelve Drawings by Francesco Galimberti: Confirming a Turnbull Library attribution’, Turnbull Library Record, 54 (2022), pp. 68-79.